Jane Ward: Personal life

-Works
+Work

 Ward's first book, Respectably Queer, is based on her observations of three different queer organizations: the Los Angeles Gay and Lesbian Center, Bienestar, and Los Angeles-Christopher Street West.

-Ward's second book, Not Gay, received positive reviews from New York Magazine and many other outlets.
+Her second book, Not Gay, received positive reviews from New York Magazine and many other outlets.
 Singal states "[Ward] shows that homosexual contact has been a regular feature of heterosexual life ever since the concepts of homo- and heterosexuality were first created—not just in prisons and frat houses and the military, but in biker gangs and even conservative suburban neighborhoods."

 In Not Gay, Ward examines same-sex encounters between men who are considered to be heterosexual.
 Questions that frame her analysis include "does having sexual encounters with men automatically mean that men are gay or bisexual?"
 To answer such questions, she traces American history to the 1950s, examining same-sex encounters such as those in public bathrooms.
 Ward also uses sociological, psychological, and historical research to link gender and sexuality to race, focusing on the perceived heterosexuality of white men who have sexual encounters with other white men.
 Ward's work in Not Gay presents a perspective on opposite couple attraction and a new outlook on heterosexual masculinity.
 In 2016, Ward published a feminist response to gay male critics of the book.
 Not Gay was translated into German and published by Mannerschwarm Verlag in 2018.

 In 2020, Ward published her third book, entitled The Tragedy of Heterosexuality, winner of the 2021 PROSE Award in Cultural Anthropology and Sociology.
 As described by a reviewer for The New York Times, “The Tragedy of Heterosexuality wastes absolutely no time getting to the point, but while many of the sentences (including the title) made me laugh out loud, it is at heart a somber, urgent academic examination of the many ways in which opposite-sex coupling can hurt the very individuals who cling to it most."

+Ward is the co-editor, with Soma Chaudhuri, of a global feminist collection of academic and popular essays about witches and witchcraft, The Witch Studies Reader, described in 2025 by Library Journal as a "set[ting] fire to the binary concepts that create opposition between religion and magic, the secular and the sacred, and critical thinking and magical belief.".

+Her course in straightness studies at UCSB is one of the first of its kind and was profiled in The Cut in 2025.